-The Paul and Daisy Soros Fellowships for New Americans pay up to $90,000 over two years for graduate study and living expenses for New Americans – permanent residents or naturalized citizens if born abroad, or children of parents who were not U.S. cititzens at birth if born in the U.S. (See more on eligibility here.)
+The Paul and Daisy Soros Fellowships for New Americans pay up to $90,000 over two years for graduate study and living expenses for New Americans – permanent residents or naturalized citizens, if born abroad, or children of parents who were not U.S. citizens at birth if born in the U.S.

 Fellows may study in any field at any university in the United States.

-Note: though campus nomination is not required, candidates are strongly encouraged to contact Dr. Wallen at firstname.lastname@example.org for advice on applying for this fellowship.
+Notice: Though campus nomination is not required, candidates are strongly encouraged to email the Office of Fellowships at email@example.com for advice on applying for this fellowship.

 The program uses three primary criteria for selection of Fellows and expects that successful candidates will give strong evidence of at least the first two of the following:

-1. The candidate has demonstrated creativity, originality and initiative in one or more aspects of her/his life.
+- The candidate has demonstrated creativity, originality and initiative in one or more aspects of their life.

 In addition, the program considers two further criteria:

-1. The candidate gives promise of continued significant contributions.
-Those contributions are likely to reflect distinctive creativity, originality and initiative and will mark the candidate as a leading and influential figure within her/his fields of endeavor.
+- The candidate gives promise of continued significant contributions.
+Those contributions are likely to reflect distinctive creativity, originality and initiative and will mark the candidate as a leading and influential figure within their fields of endeavor.

-2. The candidate's graduate training is relevant to her/his long-term career goals and is of potential value in enhancing her/his future creativity and accomplishment.
+- The candidate's graduate training is relevant to their long-term career goals and is of potential value in enhancing their future creativity and accomplishment.